 Applies to doxorubicin liposomal: intravenous solution

-In addition to its needed effects, some unwanted effects may be caused by doxorubicin liposomal (the active ingredient contained in Lipodox).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, doxorubicin liposomal (the active ingredient contained in Lipodox) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking doxorubicin liposomal, check with your doctor or nurse immediately:More common:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking doxorubicin liposomal:

 - Black, tarry stools